microbiomedata/nmdc-server/docs/development.md

 ### MongoDB Credentials

-In order to connect to the dev or prod MongoDB instances for ingest, you will need your own credentials to connect to them.
-If you do not have these, ask a team member to create accounts for you.
+In order to connect to the dev or prod MongoDB instances for ingest, you will need credentials to connect to them.
+If you do not have credentials, ask a team member to either create accounts for you or to provide you with the generic `org.microbiomedata.data_reader` credentials.
 Then add the credentials to your `.env` file.

 ```bash
 NMDC_MONGO_USER=changeme